When taking a physical count of inventory at year-end, which of t... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of inventory ownership.
-Inventory should include only goods that the company legally owns at the balance sheet date, regardless of their physical location.

-Step 2: Analyze goods stored in a public warehouse.
-Since these goods are owned by the company and simply stored off-site, they should be included in ending inventory.

-Step 3: Consider goods held on consignment.
-These goods are owned by another company (the consignor), so they should NOT be included in the consignee's inventory.
+- Goods sold FOB shipping point on the loading dock are already owned by the buyer once shipped, so they should not be included in the seller's inventory.

-Step 4: Evaluate goods purchased FOB destination that are in transit.
-Ownership transfers to the buyer only when goods arrive, so goods still in transit under FOB destination terms are NOT included in inventory.

-Step 5: Assess goods shipped to customers FOB shipping point before year-end but still in transit.
-Ownership transfers to the buyer at shipment, so these goods should NOT be included in the seller's ending inventory.
+- Goods sold FOB destination in transit are still owned by the seller until they reach the buyer, so they should be included in the seller's inventory.

+- Goods owned by a supplier but stored in the company's warehouse are not owned by the company, so they should not be included.

+- Goods held on consignment are owned by the consignor, not the company holding them, so they should not be included.

+Step 4: Apply the principle that inventory includes only goods owned by the company at the balance sheet date, regardless of physical location.

+Step 5: Conclude which items meet the criteria for inclusion in inventory based on ownership and shipping terms.

 Watch next